 The Complete Unreliable Memoirs: Volume Two

-Newly married and graduated from the cloistered world of Cambridge academia, these volumes see Clive attempt to make his mark on Literary London, writing poems, plays, and criticism, brushing shoulders with the rich and famous, and fitfully attempting to secure a regular income.
+Newly married and graduated from the cloistered world of Cambridge academia, we follow Clive as he attempts to make his mark on Literary London, brushing shoulders with the rich and famous as he tries to secure a regular income – with mixed success.

 A larger-than-life story packed with insight and hard-earned self-knowledge.
 Many autobiographies should never have been written.
 Clive has written four so far and I, for one, hope there are more to come.